Packages

 nix run github:fuellabs/fuel.nix#fuel-core

-To run the latest nightly for a package, add -nightly
+To run the latest nightly for a package, add -nightly to the end, e.g.

 nix run github:fuellabs/fuel.nix#forc-nightly